How to Find Strong Consumer Staples Stocks Slated for Positive Earnings Surprises

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Mondelez (MDLZ) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.81 a share, just 21 days from its upcoming earnings release on April 25, 2023.
+Philip Morris (PM) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.39 a share, just 14 days from its upcoming earnings release on April 20, 2023.

-Mondelez's Earnings ESP sits at +0.94%, which, as explained above, is calculated by taking the percentage difference between the $0.81 Most Accurate Estimate and the Zacks Consensus Estimate of $0.80.
-MDLZ is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $1.39 Most Accurate Estimate and the $1.33 Zacks Consensus Estimate, Philip Morris has an Earnings ESP of +4.83%.
+Investors should also know that PM is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-MDLZ is just one of a large group of Consumer Staples stocks with a positive ESP figure.
-Sysco (SYY) is another qualifying stock you may want to consider.
+PM is part of a big group of Consumer Staples stocks that boast a positive ESP, and investors may want to take a look at Colgate-Palmolive (CL) as well.

-Sysco, which is readying to report earnings on May 9, 2023, sits at a Zacks Rank #3 (Hold) right now.
-It's Most Accurate Estimate is currently $0.92 a share, and SYY is 35 days out from its next earnings report.
+Colgate-Palmolive, which is readying to report earnings on May 5, 2023, sits at a Zacks Rank #3 (Hold) right now.
+It's Most Accurate Estimate is currently $0.71 a share, and CL is 29 days out from its next earnings report.

-For Sysco, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.92 is +0.36%.
+For Colgate-Palmolive, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.70 is +1.98%.

-MDLZ and SYY's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.
+PM and CL's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.

 Find Stocks to Buy or Sell Before They're Reported